 A diamond simulant is not a diamond at all as the chemical properties are completely dissimilar.
 They can be made out of anything from glass to Cubic Zirconia.
 While they may look similar at first, diamond simulants aren’t as hard and don’t have the same optical properties as diamonds, so they show signs of wear more easily, and are not as radiant.
 Diamond simulants and laboratory-created diamonds often get confused, but they are completely unconnected and very different.

-One outstanding differentiation is that the Cubic Zirconia is not considered a gemstone as they cannot be found in nature.
-Made from powdered zirconium and zirconium dioxide, melted together and formed into a stone, chemically the Cubic Zirconia is a completely different entity - whereas a laboratory-grown diamond is completely identical to a natural diamond.
-A Cubic Zirconia is a simulant, and was created to be a less expensive alternative to diamonds.
+Made from powdered zirconium and zirconium dioxide, melted together and formed into a stone, chemically the Cubic Zirconia is a completely different entity - whereas a laboratory-grown diamond is completely identical to a mined diamond.
+A Cubic Zirconia is a simulant and was created to be a less expensive alternative to diamonds.